ArduPilot/ardupilot_wiki/plane/source/docs/automatic-takeoff.rst

 Automatic Takeoff
 =================

-Plane can automatically launch a wide range of aircraft types.
+Plane can automatically takeoff in AUTO modee a wide range of aircraft types.
 The instructions below will teach you how to setup your mission to support automatic takeoff.
-Automatic takeoff can also be accomplished by the :ref:`takeoff-mode` supported in ArduPlane 4.0 and later versions.
+Automatic takeoff can also be accomplished by the :ref:`takeoff-mode`.

 Basic Instructions
 ==================

-The basic idea of automatic takeoff is for the autopilot to set the throttle to maximum and climb until a designated altitude is reached.
 To cause the plane to execute a takeoff, add a NAV_TAKEOFF command to your mission, usually as the first command.
-There are two parameters to this command - the minimum pitch, and the takeoff altitude.
-The minimum pitch controls how steeply the aircraft will climb during the takeoff.
+There are two parameters to this command - the minimum ``pitch``, and the takeoff altitude.
+The minimum pitch controls how steeply the aircraft will climb, at a minimum, during the takeoff.
 A value of between 10 and 15 degrees is recommended for most aircraft.
-The takeoff altitude controls the altitude above home at which the takeoff is considered complete.
+The takeoff ``altitude`` controls the altitude above home at which the takeoff is considered complete.
 Make sure that this is high enough that the aircraft can safely turn after takeoff.
 An altitude of 40 meters is good for a wide range of aircraft.
+After the takeoff is complete, the mission will move to the next mission item, or, if there are none, switch to RTL mode.

-During takeoff the wings will be held level to within :ref:`LEVEL_ROLL_LIMIT <LEVEL_ROLL_LIMIT>` degrees until 5 meters of altitude is reached, gradually allowing more roll until the normal :ref:`ROLL_LIMIT_DEG<ROLL_LIMIT_DEG>` limit is allowed once 15 meters of altitude is reached.
+During takeoff the wings will be held level to within :ref:`LEVEL_ROLL_LIMIT <LEVEL_ROLL_LIMIT>` degrees until :ref:`TKOFF_LVL_ALT<TKOFF_LVL_ALT>` (10m by default) meters of altitude is reached, gradually allowing more roll until the normal :ref:`ROLL_LIMIT_DEG<ROLL_LIMIT_DEG>` limit is allowed once 3x :ref:`TKOFF_LVL_ALT<TKOFF_LVL_ALT>` meters of altitude is reached.
 This prevents a sharp roll from causing the wings to hit the runway for ground takeoffs.

-Note that the takeoff direction is set from the direction the plane is pointing when the automatic takeoff command is started.
+Note that the takeoff direction is set from the direction the plane is pointing when the automatic takeoff command is started, if a compass is used, or the heading once a valid GPS heading is obtained with sufficient ground speed.
 So you need to point the plane in the right direction, then switch to AUTO mode.
 During the first stage of the takeoff the autopilot will use the gyroscope as the principal mechanism for keeping the aircraft flying straight, or the compass if equipped.
-After sufficient speed for a good GPS heading is reached the aircraft will switch to using the GPS ground track (and compass if so equipped) which allows it to account for a cross-wind.
+After sufficient speed for a good GPS heading is reached the aircraft will switch to using the GPS ground track if not using compass, or the initial compass heading which allows it to account for a cross-wind.

 You should try to launch into the wind whenever possible.

+By default, the throttle will be set at :ref:`TKOFF_THR_MAX<TKOFF_THR_MAX>` during all of the climb.
+For more fine-grained control, please read :ref:`takeoff-throttle`.

 Hand Launching
 ==============